-The 2012 contribution limits for the Thrift Savings Plan (TSP) have been released, and they've gone up just a bit.
-Individuals may contribute up to $17,000 in regular, pre-tax compensation.
-In addition, individuals over the age of 50 may add an addition $5,500 each year, and you may contribute up to $50,000 per year while you are in a tax-free combat zone.
+Contribution limits for the Thrift Savings Plan (TSP) this year have been released, and they've gone up just a bit.
+Individuals may contribute up to $19,000 in regular, pre-tax compensation.
+In addition, individuals over the age of 50 may add an addition $6,000 each year, and you may contribute up to $56,000 per year while you are in a tax-free combat zone.

 Why should you contribute to the Thrift Savings Plan?

 - It is easy to set up and manage.
 No poring over prospectus trying to decide which company to go with and never making any progress.
 You can be set up with a TSP account today, and contributions will occur automatically.

 - Low fees mean that more of your money stays in your account.
 TSP consistently has exceptionally low management fees.

 - Regular contributions come from pre-tax money, meaning that your total tax liability will be less for the current year.

 - Contributions made while in a combat zone are totally tax free: they go in tax-free and come out tax-free.

 - You get to decide what to do with the money when you leave the service.
 You can leave the balance in your TSP account to continue to grow, you may roll it into an Individual Retirement Account, you may roll it into a new employers 401k plan, you may cash it out, or you may transfer it to a qualified annuity.